nats-io/nats.node/migration.md

 `publish(subject: string, msg?: any, reply?: string, callback?: Function):void`

 The new signature is:
-`publish(subject: string, data?: Uint8Array, opts?: PublishOptions)`
+`publish(subject: string, data?: Uint8Array, opts?: PublishOptions): void`

-The `PublishOptions` has the following interface: `{reply?: string, headers?: MsgHdrs}`
+The `PublishOptions` has the following interface: `{ reply?: string, headers?: MsgHdrs }`

 ## Changes to `subscribe`

 - Previous subscribe signature was: `subscribe(subject: string, opts: SubscribeOptions, callback: Function): number`

-- The new subscribe deprecates the handler into an option: `subscribe(subject: string, opts?: SubscriptionOptions): Subscription`
+- The new signature is `subscribe(subject: string, opts?: SubscriptionOptions): Subscription`

 `SubscriptionOptions` has the following interface:
 ```